ranbureand/sitefolio/_projects/sight-seeing-2.markdown

     %}
 </div>

-The map of Tirol shows the paths followed by the photographers and the approximate locations of all shots included in the photobook.
+The map of Tirol shows the paths followed by the photographers and the approximate locations of all the shots included in the photobook.

 <div class="figures">
     {% include image.html